Tensions rise as West African nations prepare to send troops to restore democracy in Niger | Law-Order

 It's unclear if the threat on Bazoum's life would change ECOWAS' decision to intervene military.
 It might give them pause, or push the parties closer to dialogue, but the situation has entered uncharted territory, analysts say.

-"An ECOWAS invasion to restore constitutional order into a country of Niger's size and population would be unprecedented," said Nate Allen, an associate professor at the Africa Centre for Strategic Studies.
+“An ECOWAS invasion to restore constitutional order into a country of Niger's size and population would be unprecedented,” said Nate Allen, an associate professor at the Africa Center for Strategic Studies.

 Niger has a fairly large and well-trained army that, if it actively resisted an invasion, could pose significant problems for ECOWAS.
 This would be a very large and significant undertaking, he said.